luke2533/Project-2-HydraPC/README.md

 #### 1.1.1 Target audience

-Hydra’s target audience are the PC gaming market from inexperienced people in need of guidance of what hardware they need to fill their needs, to experienced PC enthusiasts who want a high quality custom built rig with customer support to help with any future issues.
+Hydra PC’s target audience is the PC gaming market for users who want the pre-made quality built machine but with the flexibility of building their own PC from scratch with a wide array of PC parts to meet their needs and budgets.

 ### 1.2 User needs and goals